Former WMHG AM 1600 Muskegon

 - WKNK: about 1948

 - 1/2008: Licensing agreement between Clear Channel and Cumulus expires and the station goes silent.
-In 1998, WMHG was granted an expanded band station (currently WDSS AM 1680) and it is uncertain if the station will ever return.
+In 1998, WMHG was granted an expanded band station (in 2008 was WDSS AM 1680) and it is uncertain if the station will ever return.
 According to the FCC database, the station's license expired in 2004 and had not been renewed although an application for renewal was filed in 2004.

 - 2002: Noted that station is no longer broadcasting in AM stereo